woodsxwu/MonoRepoLessons/README.md

 - All necessary starter files
 - Dependencies and setup instructions
 - Expected deliverables
+- Comprehensive guidance for LLM collaboration

+**Note**: Some lessons focus on advanced terminal UI development using libraries like **blessed** for creating rich, interactive command-line applications.
+These lessons emphasize proper software architecture patterns like MVC (Model-View-Controller) and collaborative development with AI tools.

 You don't need to complete exercises in any particular order unless explicitly stated in the lesson instructions.